tap349/tap349.github.io/_posts/2017-05-21-elixir-iex.md

 - _$PWD/.iex.exs_
 - _$HOME/.iex.exs_

 => each project can have its own _.iex.exs_ with local aliases that don't pollute global namespace.

+=> IEx configs are not merged: if current project has its own _.iex.exs_, user-wide config _~/.iex.exs_ is not read.

 ### aliases